Skip to main content

 • Bhutan should urgently adhere to the TPNW.

-• Bhutan should conclude and bring into force an Additional Protocol with the IAEA, and upgrade to a Modified Small Quantities Protocol.
+• Bhutan should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA), and upgrade to a modified Small Quantities Protocol (SQP).

-• Bhutan should also adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+• Bhutan should adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).

 Can you help us update this state profile?
 Send e-mail